njmcode/nidc2021-textadv/README.md

 ### Adding and removing things

-Authors can also add and remove items from entities (and the player's inventory) in-game - useful for 'discovering' items, consumables, etc. The `afterCommand` callback will be executed after the default command's behaviour, and may be useful here.
+Entities can be added and removed to locations (and the player's inventory) via game logic.

+This allows for 'discovering' items, using consumables, etc.

+If the `onCommand` callback returns a function, that function is executed after the command's default behaviour.

 ```javascript
 const library = () => ({